attainu/project-rupali-barla-au13/README.md

 parkinglot.py script defines the following functions :-

-1) create_parking_space - Given n number of slots, create a parking lot
+1) create_parking_space - Given n number of slots, creates a parking lot

 2) parking_of_vehicle - Parks a vehicle with given registration number and color in the nearest empty slot possible.
 If there are no more empty slots available, it shows a message "Sorry, parking lot is full".